-The evangelist is a specialist in the field of soul winning.
+The evangelist is a specialist in the field of soulwinning.
 It is true that every Christian should be a soulwinner.
-However, the evangelist has been given a special ministry of soul winning.
+However, the evangelist has been given a special ministry of soulwinning.
 Therefore in this lesson we are considering the qualifications necessary for the successful soulwinner, the evangelist who is devoting his full time to this tremendous ministry.
-There are many qualifications which the evangelist should possess.
-We shall list some of them:
+The evangelist should possess many qualifications, some of which are listed below.